jeffreywallphd/OpenFinAL/documentation/code_related/guides/git/GitPractices.md

 * [Using Git with Visual Studio Code](https://youtu.be/i_23KUAEtUM?si=peF_blDt208dr8tu)

 ## Accepting a GitHub Invitation:
+If you are a developer on your team, you must gain access to the repository first.
+Either by contacting the professor directly or by sending your GitHub username to an individual who is collecting them to be sent to the professor.
-To start working on the repository, you must accept an invitation to become a collaborator Important Note: Invitations will expire after 7 days, so accept them as soon as possible.
+Important Note: Invitations will expire after 7 days, so accept them as soon as possible.
-There are two ways to accept the invitation: Email and GitHub Notifications.
+There are two ways to accept the invitation:
 #### Email:
 * Check the email address that is associated with your GitHub account.
 There will be an email from noreply@github.com that will include an invitation link.
 * Click on the invitation link that is provided in the email.
 It will direct you to GitHub, where you can review the invitation details.
-    - If you are directed to a page that says 404, log in to the GitHub account that is associated with the same email address where you received the invitation.
+    - If you are directed to a page that displays a 404 message, log in to the GitHub account that is associated with the same email address where you received the invitation.
 If you are not signed into the correct account, it will not work.
 * Click the accept button, and you will gain access.
 #### GitHub Notifications:
 * Go to https://github.com/dashboard and log in to the GitHub account that the invitation was sent to.